-The Funds are required in certain circumstances to apply backup withholding on taxable dividends, redemption proceeds and certain other payments (but not exempt-interest dividends) that are paid to any shareholder who does not furnish to a Fund certain information and certifications or who is otherwise subject to backup withholding.
+The Funds are required in certain circumstances to apply backup withholding on taxable dividends, redemption proceeds and certain other payments (but not exempt-interest dividends) that are paid to any shareholder who (i) has failed to provide a correct taxpayer identification number, (ii) has been identified by the IRS as otherwise subject to backup withholding, or (iii) has failed to certify that the shareholder is a U.S. person not subject to backup withholding.
 The backup withholding tax rate is currently 24% for tax years beginning before 2026.
 For more information regarding backup withholding, see the SAI under "Federal Income Taxes-Backup Withholding."